Editor’s Note: Welcome to The Greats, a series on the restaurants that define their cities. Here now, a guide to the Boston Greats.

 Row 34 (South Boston)

-Chef Jeremy Sewall and partner Shore Gregory’s Row 34, which opened in 2013 and has garnered raves from the likes of Bon Appetit, is all about celebrating seafood.
-Especially the most beautiful bivalve — the oyster — harvested fresh from Duxbury and shucked here by the bucketful.
-The mussels are magic too, steamed in cider and served with grilled sourdough, plus the pasta and clams with a generous heft of garlic.
-You can spot the seafood bounty displayed on ice in the treasure-trove by the entrance, which lends a refined nautical vibe to the hip, industrial space with its sprawling patio.
+This Seaport District favorite is steered by two-time James Beard Award nominee chef Jeremy Sewall and partner Shore Gregory.
+When it opened in 2013, the brick-and-wood beauty received rave reviews from the likes of Bon Appetit for its celebration of seafood.
+Especially the most beautiful bivalve—the oyster—harvested fresh from Duxbury and shucked here by the bucketful.
+The mussels are magic, too, steamed in lager and served with grilled sourdough, as is the house-made rigatoni with clams and parsley butter.
+You can spot the seafood displayed on ice in the treasure trove by the entrance, which lends a refined nautical vibe to the hip, industrial space and sprawling patio.

-Dining at the restaurant: The restaurant is currently closed to indoor dining.
+Dining at the restaurant: The restaurant is open for indoor dining, with patio seating when weather permits.

 Bricco (North End)

-In a neighborhood with a wealth of Italian spots, Bricco’s bright flavors shine through its “boutique” cuisine, as restaurateur Frank DePasquale dubs his restaurant’s upscale spins on regional Italian dishes.
-The Italian seafood staple of octopus finds new zip with a ginger and jalapeño crust, with the farfalle tartufate dish a savory land-and-sea symphony with lobster, fava beans, pancetta, and more.
-The more formal vibe matches the sophistication of the plates, and with an adjoining grocery store, basement-level bakery, and nearby pasta and meat shop, you can bring a bite of Italy home with you.
+In a neighborhood brimming with Italian spots, Bricco’s bright flavors—delivered through the restaurant’s modern spins on rustic, regional Italian dishes—shine bright.
+The Italian seafood staple, octopus, finds new zip with a ginger and jalapeño crust.
+The farfalle tartufate dish is a savory land-and-sea symphony with lobster, fava beans, pancetta, and black truffle shavings.
+The inspired interpretations may encourage you to recreate the experience at home, easy thanks to an adjoining grocery store, basement-level bakery, and nearby pasta and meat shop.

 Dining at the restaurant: Bricco offers indoor dining.